pilotmoon/popclipweb/site/kb/mas.md

 - **How can I tell which edition of PopClip I have?**<br>In the PopClip preferences window, the About pane shows the edition of PopClip you are using.

+- **Can I get a license key for the Standalone edition?**<br>I am currently offering all MAS customers a 50% discount on a license key for the Standalone edition.
+Please email proof of your MAS purchase to my [support email](/support).

 ![](./media/shot-2024-3-about.png "About pane for PopClip 2024.3, Standalone edition")